Revniuk/Revniuk_Svitlana_ArtStore_Capstone/README.md

   README.md       # Project description
   package.json    # Project dependencies (both client and server)

-  Notes
-  !!!
-INSTALL
-  npm install react react-dom react-router-dom axios
-      install axios
-      install bcryptjs jsonwebtoken
-  in the terminal.

-      The API used is https://www.artpi.co/how-it-works

 This code creates a simple RESTful API for managing artworks.
 It includes endpoints for getting all artworks (GET /artworks), creating a new artwork (POST /artworks), getting a specific artwork by ID (GET /artworks/:id), updating an artwork by ID (PUT /artworks/:id), and deleting an artwork by ID (DELETE /artworks/:id).